sallo93/rarbg-thumbnails/README.md

-# rarbg-thumbnails
+# RARBG thumbnails
-Display thumbnails automatically on RARBG.to, without having to hover the title to display it.
+Chrome extension that displays thumbnails automatically on RARBG.to, without having to hover the title to display it.

+Get it here :point_right: https://chrome.google.com/webstore/detail/rarbg-thumbnails/bajecalicogfgonhfimaeifdbdpmbgab